chrisatanasian/YahooAnswersScraper/README.md

 # YahooAnswersScraper
-A Python scraper for Yahoo Answers using Selenium and BeautifulSoup.
+A Python scraper for Yahoo Answers using Selenium, BeautifulSoup, and SQLite.